Multipole moments do not uniquely characterize spacetimes beyond general relativity: Introduction

-Although the procedure for computing moments is not unique in GR, it has been established that a given set of moments uniquely corresponds to a spacetime and the prescriptions considered in the literature are equivalent within the appropriate realms of validity \cite{xanth79,bs81,sb83}.
-Notably, \citet{gurs83} showed that the Geroch-Hansen \cite{ger70a,ger70,han74} moments are equivalent to the \citet{thorne80} moments for stationary systems (see also Ref.~\cite{voor25} for some refinements with respect to proof gaps).
+Although the procedure for computing moments is not unique in GR, it has been established that a given set of moments {determines a vacuum metric up to isometries} and the prescriptions considered in the literature are equivalent within the appropriate realms of validity \cite{xanth79,bs81,sb83,bs00}.
+Notably, \citet{gurs83} showed that the Geroch-Hansen moments are equivalent to the Thorne moments for stationary systems (see also Ref.~\cite{voor25} for some refinements with respect to proof gaps).
 However, the goal of this paper is to demonstrate that dropping the qualifier ``in GR'' renders the more-general statement \emph{untrue}.

 We consider a few example, asymptotically-flat solutions in some scalar-tensor theories of gravity and compute their moments using a Geroch-Hansen procedure.
 While the line elements and scalar profiles differ, it is shown that their moments can match; this implies that knowledge of the latter is insufficient to reconstruct a spacetime in the absence of a fixed theory.
 This result appears to have gone unpenned in the literature, though could have important consequences.
-For example, ``universal relations'' involving quadrupole moments and other intrinsic parameters of compact objects have been extensively explored in a variety of contexts \cite{yagi13,Pappas:2013naa,Yagi:2014bxa,yagi14,mart14,pap19}.
-If, however, the moments themselves vary \emph{across} theories, it becomes less clear how one may utilise these relations unless one \emph{a priori} assumes a fixed theory of gravity when comparing predictions to observational data.
+For example, ``universal relations'' involving quadrupole moments and other intrinsic parameters of compact objects have been extensively explored in a variety of contexts \cite{yagi13,Pappas:2013naa,Yagi:2014bxa,yagi14,mart14,pap19,fil24}.
+If, however, the moments themselves vary \emph{across} theories, it becomes less clear how one may utilise these relations unless one \emph{a priori} assumes a fixed theory of gravity when comparing predictions to observational data. {We emphasise at this point that we do not address the harder problem of when a given set of moments uniquely corresponds to solutions \emph{within a fixed theory}.
+Such a problem boils down to assessing whether Birkhoff-like theorems hold, which generally requires case-by-case handling \cite{ghosh25}; some first steps towards a result are presented in Appendix~\ref{sec:Appendix}.}

 This work is organised as follows.
 Section~\ref{sec:spacetimes} introduces the general form of the spacetimes we consider, for which the moments are defined in Sec.~\ref{sec:multmoms}.
 Some specific examples are considered in Section~\ref{sec:examples}, where the (non-zero) moments are computed.
 Section~\ref{sec:degen} makes use of these expressions to validate the claim made in the paper title; an application to black hole shadows is given in Sec.~\ref{sec:deflection}.
 Closing discussion and outlook is provided in Section~\ref{sec:discussion}.